jonlabelle/pwsh-daily-backup/README.md

     -Verbose
 ```

-> NOTE: If running multiple backups on the same day, the previous backup(s)
+> **NOTE:** If running multiple backups on the same day, the previous backup(s)
-> will be destroyed and overwritten with the latest backup.
+> will be destroyed and overwritten with the current backup.

 ## Author